Program Overview for Spring 2019

 The GSAS Teaching and Learning Program runs non-credit seminars for Doctoral level students interested in developing effective classroom skills and a reflective teaching practice.
 This call is for applications to Preparing Future Faculty 2: Achieving Success through Communication (GA1201).

 Note: Preparing Future Faculty 1: The Art & Craft of Teaching is a complimentary course, and will be offered in the Fall 2019 semester.

 GA 1201 is an interdisciplinary graduate course on the theory and practice of university teaching.
 The course will appear on the student's transcript and will be graded on a pass/fail basis, however, it will carry zero credit towards their degree.
 Students will be charged no fee to attend if selected.
 Enrollment will be done through an application process and is limited to approximately 20 students.
-The course will be facilitated by Dr. Marla Wolf, and is scheduled for Tuesdays from 3:30 - 5:30 pm from January 30th to April 3rd (see calendar for details).
+The course will be facilitated by Dr. Marla Wolf, and is scheduled for Mondays from 3:30 pm - 5:30 pm from January 28th to April 8th (see calendar for details).

 The goals of the course are:

 1. to familiarize students with background research and theory relevant to university teaching, and

 2. to provide the opportunity for practice and feedback on basic teaching skills.

 Students are expected to actively participate in class meetings through discussions and other learning activities and through their involvement in mandatory Microteaching sessions.

 This course is specifically designed for students looking towards a career in higher education.
 Please note that this course does not provide New York State Teaching Certification.

 To earn a passing grade in the course, students are expected to do the following: